The Healing Power of Creative Expression

 Childhaven’s therapists support families and children from birth to 24 years, providing therapeutic care and counseling services with a focus on: infant/early childhood mental health, dyadic and interaction-focused therapies, trauma-informed care, emotional health, and whole child well-being.

-Our community-based programs provide a variety of supports to children and families in the places where they live, learn, and play.
-Supports include RAYS UP youth mentoring, Kaleidoscope Play & Learn groups, Kinship, and Family Navigation services that are embedded within pediatric primary care.
+Our community based programs provide a variety of supports to children and families in the places where they live, learn, and play.
+Supports include RAYS UP youth mentoring, Kaleidoscope Play and Learn groups, and Healthcare Integration services that are embedded within pediatric primary care.

 Wraparound with Intensive Services